Hygiene for preschoolers

 Bathing your preschooler

-- use a gentle cleanser instead of harsh soaps to avoid drying out or irritating your child’s skin
+• use a gentle cleanser instead of harsh soaps to avoid drying out or irritating your child’s skin

-- try to avoid products like bubble baths for as long as possible, as these can increase the risk of Urinary Tract Infection (UTI) in some children
+• try to avoid products like bubble baths for as long as possible, as these can increase the risk of Urinary Tract Infection (UTI) in some children

-- as your child gets older, you can give them more independence with cleaning and self-care activities
+• as your child gets older, you can give them more independence with cleaning and self-care activities

-- if you have difficulty getting your child in and then out of the bath, try giving them time cues or warnings and making bath time fun
+• if you have difficulty getting your child in and then out of the bath, try giving them time cues or warnings and making bath time fun

-- gently dry your child completely before getting dressed to avoid rashes.
+• gently dry your child completely before getting dressed to avoid rashes

 It is important that you always stay within arms’ reach of your child in the bath and encourage your child to sit in the bath to avoid slips and falls.
 Primary carers need to understand the major risks when your child is near a bath, including drowning and hot scalds.

-See Water safety – Bath time for more safety tips.
+See Water safety for more information.

 Learning about private body parts